How To Repot Your Pilea Properly

 It's important not to add too much soil to this base layer, as otherwise, the plant won't be able to fit inside the pot.

 Make sure to choose a well-draining soil for your Pilea.
 Usually, any all-purpose or tropical soil mixture will work fine.
 If you prefer, you can make your own mixture at home.
-Use coco peat fiber or peat moss, and then mix the soil with a small portion of perlite (one part perlite to nine parts soil), which is great for soil aeration and drainage.
+Use some coco peat fiber or peat moss, and then mix the soil with a small portion of perlite (one part perlite to nine parts soil), which is great for soil aeration and drainage.

 3. Water The Plant Inside The Old Pot